102107806-JH/Intro-to-AI-Assignment-2B/README.md

 - tqdm
 - urllib3_secure_extra
 - xlsxwriter
-- xmlrpclib

-See `requirements.txt` for specific versions.
+See `requirements.txt` for specific versions, this is optional.